[Interview] Can Gaza avert a coronavirus 'nightmare'?

 Streets were quiet in Gaza City, he noted, even though there was no hard lockdown.

-And Palestinians had a sense of humour about the situation.
+And Palestinians have a sense of humour about their fate.

-People's remarks on social media "welcomed the rest of the world to living under a blockade", for instance, Schmale noted.
+People "welcomed the rest of the world to living under a blockade" in jokes on social media, for instance, Schmale noted.

-They joked Gaza was no longer the world's largest prison, but its largest quarantine zone.
+Gaza was no longer the world's largest prison, but its largest quarantine zone, they said.

-And they thanked Israel for protecting them from the rest of the globe.
+And they thanked Israel for protecting them from global problems.

-But Gaza is a place on edge and the financial impact of coronavirus could be a step too far even if a local outbreak never happens.
+But for all that, Gaza is a place on edge and the financial impact of coronavirus could be a step too far even if a local outbreak never happens.

-A UN report eight years ago said it would be "unliveable" by 2020, as water and electricity supplies collapsed.
+It would be "unliveable" by 2020, as water and electricity supplies collapsed, the UN warned eight years ago.

-More than 1.5m people lived on food aid, but were getting fewer than half the minimum daily calories they needed according to WHO recommendations, Matthias Burchard, the head of UNWRA's office in Brussels, also told EUobserver.
+More than 1.5m people survived on food aid, but were getting fewer than half the minimum daily calories they needed according to WHO recommendations, Matthias Burchard, the head of UNWRA's office in Brussels, also told EUobserver.

 "There's evidence of stunting in children due to malnutrition," he said.

-Unemployment is 50 percent, but the pandemic is forecast to push it to 70 percent, UNWRA said.
+Unemployment is 50 percent, but the coronavirus slowdown will push it to 70 percent, UNWRA expects.

-Many of those losing jobs were vulnerable day labourers.
+Many of those losing jobs are vulnerable day labourers.

 "What they earn that day, they spend on food for their family that day," Burchard said.

-And at the same time, Palestinian diaspora remittances were dwindling, due to the global coronavirus slowdown.
+And at the same time, Palestinian diaspora remittances are dwindling, due to the global economic crunch.

 EU backyard

-For its part, the EU, in March, wired the whole €82m it had set aside for UNWRA donations for this year.
+For its part, the EU, in March, wired the whole €82m it had set aside for UNWRA donations this year.

 UNWRA also provides food, medical services, and schools for over 4 million other Palestinian refugees in camps in the Israeli-occupied West Bank, Jordan, Lebanon, and Syria.